 In this procedure, a doctor collects an oocyte or oocytes (eggs) from the donor, fertilizes them in a lab, and transfers the embryos produced into the womb of the egg recipient.
 This is done through a clinical procedure, called IVF (in vitro fertilization).
 At times, the reproductive experts at the fertility center may freeze all of the eggs immediately or will freeze some of the resultant embryos for use in the future or implantation in other women.

-In this piece, we are going to discuss the requirement for selecting an Egg Donor, the actual procedure, and the legal implications of egg donation.
+In this piece, we are going to discuss the requirement for selecting an Egg Donor, the actual procedure, and the legal implications of oocyte donation.

 A woman can donate her eggs in three different ways:

-- Through an egg donor agency or egg donor bank
+- Through an egg donor agency or egg bank

-- Through a fertility clinic that provides a donor service or
+- Through a fertility clinic that provides a donor services, or

-- By opting for a directed egg donation.
+- By opting for a directed oocyte donation

 For instance, donor compensation in the Washington DC area is between $6,000 and $8,000.
 However, you can get up to $25,000 if you do it through an agency.

-You may also search for a clinic or agency offering egg donation by yourself without waiting to be headhunted by them.
+You may also search for a clinic or agency offering oocyte donation by yourself without waiting to be sought out by them.